 Free and Open Source Cloud Software

-Here is the list of best self-hosted cloud software for private and business cloud storage solutions.
+Here is the list of the best self-hosted cloud software for private and business cloud storage solutions.

 1. OwnCloud – Personal Cloud Server

-OwnCloud has its dedicated desktop client for all the major OS, including Linux, Windows, macOS, Android, and iOS.
-When you finish setting up the OwnCloud server, it lets you sync all the data across the devices and give access from locally and remotely using local network and internet, respectively.
+OwnCloud has its dedicated desktop client for all major OS, including Linux, Windows, macOS, Android, and iOS.
+When you finish setting up the OwnCloud server, it lets you sync all the data across the devices and give access from locally and remotely using the local networks and the internet, respectively.
 The deploy packages support all the major and popular Linux distros like Ubuntu, Debian, RedHat, CentOS, etc. You can also have full control over your data and who can have access at all.

 2. NextCloud – Private Cloud Software

-You can install it on any Linux shared server or own server and sync the data and documents across the devices using desktop and mobile clients.
-Either you can use a web browser or desktop client for sync, share and access your files remotely and locally.
+You can install it on any Linux-shared server or your own server and sync the data and documents across the devices using desktop and mobile clients.
+Either you can use a web browser or desktop client to sync, share and access your files remotely and locally.

 3. Seafile – Enterprise-Class Cloud Storage Solution

-You can easily install on your own server, store files and data, share with others, and accessible through various devices locally and remotely.
-It has desktop and mobile clients, which offers seamless sync on all the devices.
+You can easily install it on your own server, store files and data, share it with others, and make it accessible through various devices locally and remotely.
+It has desktop and mobile clients, which offers seamless sync on all devices.